 Kenji nodded again.

 Good.
-That’s good then.
+That’ll work.
 Thank you.
-Did you get these books
+Did you get these books yesterday?

 Hai, yesterday morning.
 I was free that day.

 Kenji looked down at the titles of the books already on the table.